MicrosoftDocs/semantic-kernel-docs/semantic-kernel/getting-started/setup.md

 2. Clone the repo to yoru local machine
 3. Run the Jupyter notebooks locally

-## Step 1: Browse the SK GitHub repo
+## Step 1: Access the public SK repo

-Use your web browser to visit [aka.ms/sk/repo](aka.ms/sk/repo) and please give it a ⭐️ star to show your support.
+Use your web browser to visit [aka.ms/sk/repo](aka.ms/sk/repo) on GitHub and please give the repo a ⭐️ star to show your support.

 ![Starring the repo for SK](media/pleasestarrepo.gif)